Ruth Atherton

 Research interests

-Ruth Atherton is a social, religious and cultural historian of early-modern Europe.
-Her research interests focus on confessional identity formation and the nature of sin and salvation in sixteenth- and seventeenth-century Germany, especially with regards to the development of early modern sacramental education.
-She is a member of the Ecclesiastical History Society.
+I am a social, religious and cultural historian of early-modern Europe.
+My research interests focus on confessional identity formation and the nature of sin and salvation in sixteenth- and seventeenth-century Germany, especially with regards to the development of early modern sacramental education.

-Ruth completed her PhD at the University of Birmingham in 2018.
-Her work explores the development of early modern sacramental education with a particular focus on the Holy Roman Empire in the sixteenth century.
+I completed my PhD at the University of Birmingham.
+My work explores the development of early modern sacramental education with a particular focus on the Holy Roman Empire in the sixteenth century.

 Teaching interests